Home CATEGORIES Education and Skill Training We are working with 3.75 lakh children and young people: Jayant Rastogi,...

 Innovation is in our DNA.
 We at Magic Bus are always innovating to better the quality of programme and to create a stronger and bigger impact on our participants:

-• While we do very well in livelihood programme, we know that almost 70% of our population live in rural India, where the opportunity for business is higher.
-To address this, we have introduced an entrprenership programme for our young people.
+• While we do very well in livelihood programme, we know that almost 70% of our population lives in rural India, where the opportunity for business is higher.
+To address this, we have introduced an entrepreneurship programme for our young people.

 • Through an immersive approach we are working closely with the school teachers to deliver our adolescent education programme in the districts selected for this programme.